EvaluationContext/evaluationcontext.github.io/_posts/2025-03-01-vertipaq-analyzer.md

 ## Vertipaq Analyzer

-Vertipaq Analyzer is a [C# package](https://github.com/sql-bi/VertiPaq-Analyzer/releases/tag/v1.2.5-preview1) created by [Marco Russo](https://www.linkedin.com/in/sqlbi/).
-It is included in [DAX studio](https://daxstudio.org/docs/features/model-metrics/) and has been used for years as the basis for Tabular Model optimization.
+Vertipaq Analyzer is a [C# package](https://github.com/sql-bi/VertiPaq-Analyzer/releases/tag/v1.2.5-preview1), which connects to a Power BI Semantic Model and extracts the models schema and metrics.
+It is included in [DAX studio](https://daxstudio.org/docs/features/model-metrics/) and has been the cornerstone of Tabular Model optimization for years.

 ![DAX Studio Vertipaq Analyzer](/assets/img/0025-VertipaqAnalyzer/DAX%20Studio.png)
 <cite>[DAX Studio](https://daxstudio.org/docs/features/model-metrics/)</cite>